DaveParillo/cisc187-reader/_sources/class-I-intro/intro.rst

 working towards a desired end state.
 Functions usually exist independently from each other.
 C++ does provide some tools to make working with free functions easier.
-Functions can be grouped in a :cref:`namespace declaration`, or in a single compilation unit.
+Functions can be grouped in a :lang:`namespace declaration <namespace>`, or in a single compilation unit.
 Function overloads allow functions that perform the same task, but on different types to be given the same name.